sw1562776/milky-addon/README.md

   - Do you want to build a snowman? ♪♪ Maybe an iron one... or even a dark one.
 - AutoInvertedY
   - Automatically constructs your favorite, uh... iconic shape — using any block you choose.
 Ideal for establishing a proudly ridiculous *rocket garden*.
-- RightClickEntity
-  - Automatically interacts with entities in range
 - QuickCommand
   - Send your message/command (with rich placeholders) to gamechat with a single click.
+- RightClickEntity
+  - Automatically interacts with entities in range.